 - Tower of Hell — single tall obby, no checkpoints

-- Difficulty chart obby — 100 stages, each named by difficulty rating
+- Difficulty chart obby — many stages, each named by difficulty rating

-- Story obby — each stage has a piece of a narrative on a TextLabel
+- Story obby — each stage carries a piece of a narrative on a TextLabel

-The AI can convert your base obby into any of these with a single request: "Convert this obby into a Tower of Hell — remove checkpoints, stack all stages vertically into one tower."
+The AI can convert your base obby into any of these: "Convert this obby into a Tower of Hell — remove checkpoints, stack all stages vertically into one tower."

 Next steps